 All housing needs reports are required to contain the following, based on an analysis of the information collected:

-This initiative is anticipated to begin in November 2019 and conclude in August 2020.
+This initiative launched in December 2019 and is anticipated to conclude in August 2020.

 If you would like more information on this initiative or wish to be included in a contact list for outreach activities, please contact the Project Manager, Dana Hawkins at (250) 352-8153 or by email at firstname.lastname@example.org.